 In fact, contactless technology has gone a long way since it first started in 1898, where Nikola Tesla invents remote control technology, using radio signals to control a miniature boat at Madison Square Garden in New York City.
 In 1997, the first example of contactless payment came in the form of Speedpass where Mobil enabled customers to pay for fuel using a keyfob preloaded with cash.

-The adoption of contactless technology is set to be accelerated by the COVID-19 crisis where companies try to address the concerns of a public with heightened germ awareness, investing in technology that will reduce touch points and equip them to take on longer-term shifts in consumer behavior.
-Multi-featured autonomous mobile robots such as the OTSAW O-R2 that can undertake various tasks such as concierge services, temperature taking and security surveillance have also seen an uptake in demand as companies look to replace in-person interactions using robotic technology.
+The adoption of contactless technology is set to be accelerated by the COVID-19 crisis where companies try to address the concerns of the public with heightened germ awareness, investing in technology that will reduce touch points and equip them to take on longer-term shifts in consumer behavior.
+Versatile autonomous mobile robots, like the OTSAW O-R3, are capable of performing multiple tasks, including security surveillance.
+With the increasing demand for robotic technology to replace in-person interactions, these robots have become even more sought after.

 For aspects of the physical experience that are unable to be free of touch points, cleaning technology will remain a key factor.
 As restrictions lift, companies have been stepping up to clean and disinfect frequent touch points, increasing demand for services that have hygiene functions.
 Retail outlets, schools and hospitals have been looking to products that emit UV-C light – a known killer for other multiple types of bacteria and viruses, including the coronavirus.